Choosing the Perfect Background for your Text

 Don't Buy A Frame Before Your Calligraphy is Completed

-I have lots of great alternatives to framing that come ready to hang.
-See below for examples and read more about the options.
+Check out the great alternatives to framing that come ready to hang.
+They have a fresh new look.
+You can see below for examples and read more about the options.

 Below are examples of calligraphy lettering artwork that were improved by adding some decorative element on either one side or both.
 You may just want "dark writing on parchment paper" but it won't look good when you see it if the text is not wide enough to fit a pre-determined space.
 I know it's confusing, but I hope I've explained it so you understand.
 If you have questions, just write and we'll come up with the combination of the perfect size and decoration for your needs.